margielamob/LogiCity/README.md

 Med-easy: Only stop is constrained, more predicates matter

-Med-hard: both stop and slow is constrained, few predicates matter
+Med-expert: both stop and slow is constrained, few predicates matter

-hard: both stop and slow is constrained, more predicates matter
+expert: both stop and slow is constrained, more predicates matter

 - Navigation steps: